kurator-dev/kurator/docs/proposals/backup/backup.md

 - **Restic Limitations**
 Restic does not support the hostpath PV, which means it cannot be tested in a kind cluster.
 If a backup is attempted with a hostpath type, Velero will skip this resource and continue with the subsequent resources.
-Reference [velero issue](https://github.com/vmware-tanzu/velero/issues/4962)
+Reference [Velero issue](https://github.com/vmware-tanzu/velero/issues/4962)

 - **Testing with Kind**
 When testing with the kind cluster, it's recommended to use the busybox example instead of the nginx example provided by Velero.